dawidkulpa/cs2-modded-server/README.md

 du -sh workshop # To get the size of it rm -rf workshop # Delete the workshop folder
 ```

-Windows:

-- Browse to where ever you are running your server from
-- Open `game/bin/win64/steamapps/` and you should see a workshop folder
-- Delete the workshop folder

 ### How do I add more bots?